The influenza surveillance section of PHE's Respiratory Disease Department coordinates and collates flu surveillance for the UK.

 Sentinel virological surveillance schemes

-In a normal influenza season, an English GP-based sentinel scheme provides timely information about the proportion of patients presenting to GPs with an influenza-like illness (ILI) who are positive for influenza and the strains of influenza that are circulating in the community:
+In England, there are two sentinel GP swabbing schemes, which run throughout a normal influenza season, providing timely information about the proportion of patients presenting to GPs with an influenza-like illness (ILI) who are positive for influenza and the strains of influenza that are circulating in the community.

-PHE VRD and RCGP scheme: Throughout the season about 85 general practices in the RCGP scheme in England obtain nose and throat swabs from patients who present with ILI and send these specimens by post to VRD for virus isolation and characterisation.
+PHE RVU and RCGP scheme: throughout the season about 75 general practices in the RCGP scheme in England obtain nose and throat swabs from patients who present with ILI and send these specimens by post to RVU for virus isolation and characterisation

-Real-time PCR for influenza and respiratory syncytial virus (RSV) is carried out on specimens submitted through this scheme.
+Real-time PCR for influenza and respiratory syncytial virus (RSV) is carried out on specimens submitted through both schemes.

 GP-based sampling schemes also operate in the devolved administrations (DAs) of Scotland, Wales and Northern Ireland.